skyblock-wiki/wikitools-renders-1.8.9/README.md

 # wikitools
-Minecraft mod to copy NBT and render entities
+Minecraft mod to copy NBT, render entities and other things.
+When Advanced Tooltips are enabled, the Skyblock ID will be shown in the item's tooltip.

 ## Keybinds